maan1patel/Apple-Calculator/README.md

-You can visit: https://apple-calculator-zeta.vercel.app/ to check the calculator app.
+You can visit [https://apple-calculator-zeta.vercel.app/](https://apple-calculator-duet3ddqx-maan1patels-projects.vercel.app/) to check the calculator app.